hacdias/webdav/README.md

 # Default is '.' (current directory).
 directory: .

-# The default modification permissions for users.
-Default is 'false'.
+# The default permissions for users.
+This is a case insensitive option.
+Possible
-modify: true
+# permissions: C (Create), R (Read), U (Update), D (Delete).
+You can combine multiple
+# permissions.
+For example, to allow to read and create, set "RC".
+Default is "R".
+permissions: R

 # The default permissions rules for users.
 Default is none.
 rules: []